indira439/pe2-testcases/README.md

 # Java_Practice2

-Following TDD method created test cases for the following
+Following TDD method created test cases for the following:

 1.Write a Java method to Reverse the given input & Check if it is a Palindrome.